 Roscommon Arts Centre is delighted to launch the visual arts programme for 2014 with Developers by Alice Lyons and Orla Mc Hardy.
-This exhibition opens next Saturday 5th April at 7.30pm.
+This exhibition opens next tonight 5th April at 7.30pm.
 All are welcome.

 Using tropes and devices that reflect the development of contemporary rural society, Developers strives to portray what is often difficult to decipher or goes unseen.